-Effective Fall 2012, students who attempt developmental courses will receive grades of A, B, C, D, or F. The meanings of these grades are as follows: Grades Interpretations developmental sequence in MATH 330, or ENRD 402.
+Effective Fall 2012, students who attempt developmental courses will receive grades of A, B, C, D, or F. The meanings of these grades are as follows:

-- A Excellent Work
+Grades Interpretations A Excellent Work

-- B Good work
+- B Good work - C Average work

-- C Average work Student moves on the next level of developmental math, reading, or writing class or exits the
+Student moves on the next level of developmental math, reading, or writing class or exits the developmental sequence in MATH 330, or ENRD 402.